Chidiebere00/html5-boilerplate/README.md

 ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code, with the goal of making code more consistent and avoiding bugs.

+**.gitattributes:**
+A gitattributes file is a simple text file that gives attributes to pathnames.
+In this particular repository, the purpose of the file is to 'automatically normalize line endings for all text-based files'.

+**.gitignore:**